apache/cordova-docs/www/_posts/2017-03-30-screen-orientation-plugin.md

 categories: news
 tags: cordova screen orientation
 ---
+Originally posted at this [PhoneGap blog](https://blog.phonegap.com/cordova-screen-orientation-plugin-fabeba30a4c4)

 ## Cordova Screen Orientation Plugin

 The new version(2.0.0) of the cordova screen orientation plugin was released recently.
 The purpose of the plugin is to set/lock the screen orientation in a common way for all the major platforms.
-This new version conforms with the specifications mentioned in the [W3C Screen Orientation API ], currently in open draft.
+This new version conforms with the specifications mentioned in the [W3C Screen Orientation API](https://www.w3.org/TR/screen-orientation/), currently in open draft.

 The plugin incorporates these major updates: